SajayR/TRIAD/README.md

 - Get dense feature maps that work across all three modalities
 - (Unvalidated) Allow for transitive text-audio feature grounding without any explicit pairs in dataset

 The model is also relatively lightweight and can be trained on consumer hardware - the results here were achieved with a single RTX 3080.
+(Given you have enough patience ofcourse)

 ## Architecture